muratk3n/thirdwave/en/README.md

 ---

 Rep senators did not want the trouble, in terms of politicking.
 If they voted on evidence, it would have been a conviction.
+Now the spin will be in DJT favor.

 "Donald Trump cleared by US Senate of inciting Capitol riots"